soemyatmyat/open-insider-trades/README.md

 ### Functionalities

 #### API
 Swagger documentation: [to-link]
 Filter trades by
 - [ ] Ticker:
 - [ ] Trade Type:
 - [ ] Date Range:
+- [X] Ticker and Date Range:

 #### Admin Feature (login required)
-- [ ] Force refresh (Wipe the data clean if there is any, and proceed with the bootstrapping)
+- [X] Force refresh (Wipe the data clean if there is any, and proceed with the bootstrapping)
 - [ ] Daily Sync (enable/disable with the timer)
 - [ ] Dump the data into csv
 - [ ] Load the data from csv (Be careful as this action overwrites the existing data)